UglyEgg/spdx-tools/docs/dev-workflow.md

 Consider running the full pipeline once more (`make check`).
 The publish script will refuse to run unless the release tag exists and points at `HEAD`, which helps prevent publishing mismatched artifacts.

+### Configuration hygiene

+If the project needs to ignore generated/vendor files, keep a `.spdx-headers.ini` alongside the code.
+During code review, verify that new exclusions are justified, because they remove files from header enforcement.
+See `docs/configuration.md` for details.

 ## 5. Publishing (Optional)

 If you intend to publish to PyPI: